 - Buddhaverse Variations (Vimeo)

 — It Began with Dave's Wave — At the Arnolfini Art Center in Rhinebeck in about 1974 David Jones waved to me and I waved back.
 I remember we participated in a Charlie Morrow sound/meditation workshop.
 I invited David over to Ken Marsh's Woodstock Community Video studio where I had a residency.
 After seeing how I was messing with special effect generators, camera switches, and other home-made processing tools, David described the Experimental Television Center and suggested I apply for a residency.
 For the first few years of my visits, ETC was in Binghamton.
 David Jones was always very generous with his time showing me the ins and outs of the analog patching.
 Peer Bode was an excellent, patient teacher of how to harness the wave form generators to change colors, light, and duration in real time.
 Peer's work and David's design genius were inspirational.
 As a student of Nam June Paik, I'd already played with the Paik/Abe video synthesizer and wobbulator.
 It was great having it connected to the Jones colorizer, Brewster boxes, and other accessories.
 The invisible hands of Ralph Hocking and Sherry Miller Hocking molded the unique, communitarian ambience of the residency.
 They synchronized a laid back, experimental, process-oriented approach with a system of complex cabling that was mind boggling.
 Ralph and Sherry often made art together that exemplified the philosophy instilled in ETC: old fashioned and futuristic; simple and complex; contrarian and traditional.
 In addition to experimenting with the structure of the medium I wrote a column about video art for Changes in the Arts Magazine during the early 1970s.
 One of the first articles was about Barbara Buckner's "Pictures of the Lost."
 This video and Barbara's artistic approach were elementary influences in my early development as an artist.
 Buckner's soul seemed to fuse and harmonize with the visually poetic potentials of the medium.
 My work evolved with the tools.
 Before each visit I recorded moving images.
 At the Center I mixed up to three channels, set up the wave form generators, pressed record and tried to sit back and see what the machines would do.
 Occasionally I tweaked a potentiometer or pumped up frequencies, but mostly accepted the unexpected ways the various processors would affect the compositional elements.
 For example, Blue Swee (1984) looks like it has thousands of edits but has only four.
 I used the sequencer to rapidly cut between three simultaneous sources.
 Does this sound like the Tao?
 The wheels turn, the water flows, the air circulates, and fire flickers and flames.
 Maybe the Creator plugged in the big bang and departed.
 Maybe the architect of the universe is somehow in everything, a cosmic finger tweaking in real time.
 Or has the Cosmic One departed, a divinity degraded by the mess we've made of the planet?
 Humility in the presence of brilliant and mysterious machines and acceptance of randomness have remained central to my art making approach- rooted in the experimental, the happily not knowing, content being the audience of the process.
-The genius of ETC system was the way it parallels nature through the matrix which functions like the brain of the system where everything begins and ends.
+The genius of the ETC system was the way it parallels nature through the matrix which functions like the brain of the system where everything begins and ends.
 The ETC matrix offered an infinite number of combinations, permutations, and effects that changed the image.
 Through the matrix images could be transformed in unlimited ways.
 Does this sound like community?
 No analog box or digital circuit can work by itself; it is the ways that the various modules are connected that makes the system operate.
 Unity, patience, and respect lead to visually interesting results.
 Sometimes the wave is one of good-bye.
 In the early 2000s, I took a Sabbatical from video and focused on new digital media while painting, drawing, and creating interactive installations.
 A few years later, when I had to learn most recent versions of Photoshop and Final Cut Pro for my teaching, I realized that wave transformation is built into the filters and can be controlled in digital ways simulating the ETC analog approach.
 This rekindled my interest in image processing.
 Does this sound like life?
 The process of animation vivifies breath and pulse of being.
 ETC provided a way to examine time passing.
 The Experimental Television Center was a place where time is the subject, the outcome, and the instrument of its own creation.
 Since I studied with Paik at Cal Arts, access to his tools at ETC meant that I could continue to experiment with the television signal to create new kinds of visuals based on collaboration with machines in real time visual image processing dependent on chance and randomness.
 Nine Ways to Look at the Wave, an essay recently published by the Hopkins Review, is available on my website.
 The site also includes links to my video art, documentaries, and digital films on Vimeo and YouTube.

 - Personal site (gorewitz.com)